Alex2772/vcpkg-gui/README.md

 - I'm active user of CLion
 - I want to participate in the development of CLion
 - I feel that pain of C++ programmers about using 3rd party libraries

+## Build instructions

+1. Git clone this repository
+2. Open project in IntelliJ IDEA
+3. Run the "Run" configuration